OddSageID/aplus-audit-utility/README.md

 Comprehensive system auditing tool implementing CIS Benchmark Level 1 controls and CompTIA A+ best practices with production-grade features including database persistence, metrics collection, rate limiting, and comprehensive input validation.

+## AI Governance & Scope

+- AI-assisted output is advisory decision support; it may be incomplete or incorrect and must be validated by a qualified human.
+- This CLI has no autonomous authority: it does not take independent actions in your environment beyond collecting data and writing reports to disk.
+- Remediation scripts (when generated) are suggestions only and require human review, testing, and change control before execution.
+- AI usage is optional and can be disabled (`--ai none` or `--quick`) to run as a purely local audit tool.
+- AI provider selection and model are recorded in outputs (`ai_config`) so AI-assisted content can be identified and audited.
+- Governing document: the external AI Operations and Governance Policy (AI‑GOV‑007, v1.1, effective 2025‑12‑08) defines accountability, escalation paths, and prohibited uses for AI outputs.

 ## Features

 ### Core Capabilities